AvolitesLtd/TitanManual/docs/controlling-fixtures/changing-fixture-attributes.md

 Below the wheel is a \<Level \@\> button which shows the Adjust Attribute Value menu for intensity (see [Adjusting Attributes with @ button](../controlling-fixtures/changing-fixture-attributes.md#adjusting-attributes-with-the--buttons) ).

-- You can assign this wheel to control a different attribute using the \<Level \@\> button.
-The display changes to show the controlled attribute.
+- You can assign this wheel to control a different attribute - see the trackball section above, but at step 4 use the \[Level Wheel\] softkey to assign the attribute.
+The display above the wheel will change to show the controlled attribute.

 ## Attribute Editor Window